Business owners and Laser Safety Officers

 Is a safe work environment important to you?

-Safety is very important to us so we created a simple but effective LSO and laser safety certification program.
+Safety is very important to us so we created a simple but effective industrial LSO and laser safety certification and medical laser safety courses.
 Our programs are designed for business owners, laser safety officers, welders, surveyors, aestheticians, medical professionals, research technicians, laser tattoo and hair removal and in any environment where lasers are in use.
 The incredible power of lasers to make once difficult tasks easier brings with it special hazards to workers.

 IMPORTANT: OSHA does not certify, accredit or approve any laser safety trainers or training programs.